 The SFAS Office will complete R2T4 calculations and return required funds to the Department of Education on the student's behalf as soon as possible, but no later than 45 calendar days after determining the student has withdrawn.
-Students will receive an R2T4 notification letter via mail indicating the withdrawal date, percentage of the semester attended, and amount of aid that will be returned on the student's behalf.
+Students will be sent an R2T4 notification letter via mail within 30 days indicating the withdrawal date, percentage of the semester attended, and amount of aid that will be returned on the student's behalf.

-Financial Aid (TIV) funds are returned to the Department of Education in the following order:
+Tri-C returns Financial Aid (TIV) funds to the Department of Education in the following order:

 - 1. Direct Unsubsidized Loan

 - 2. Direct Subsidized Loan

+- 3.

-- 3. Direct PLUS Loan
+- 4. Direct PLUS Loan

-- 4. Federal Pell Grant
+- 5. Federal Pell Grant

-- 5. Iraq and Afghanistan Service Grants
+- 6. Iraq and Afghanistan Service Grants

-- 6. Supplemental Educational Opportunity Grants (SEOG)
+- 7. Supplemental Educational Opportunity Grants (SEOG)